ieb/NmeaApp/README.md

 ChromeOS is flaky, mostly because its been so locked down that a lot of things that normally work, dont, especially anything that Google in their wisdom thought no one would need.
 Turns out, not every USB device is a hard disk!

+## Building

+For some reason, node or at least the links that allow it to run get wiped out each time the LCX container starts.
+To fix, use nvm install --lts=Iron

 # Plans/Todo